lotus-lab/snap-fetch/readme.md

-# SnapFetch Documentation
+# SnapFetch Query Overview

+## **WHAT WE'LL LEARN**
+- What Snap-Fetch is and what problems it solves
+- What APIs are included in Snap-Fetch
+- Basic usage

 ---

-# SnapFetch
+## Snap-Fetch

-SnapFetch is an npm package built for React that allows you to fetch data from an API, cache it, and store it in Redux using Redux Toolkit and Redux Saga.
-It provides intuitive hooks for performing queries and mutations, as well as a hook for configuring global options.
+**Snap-Fetch** is a light weight **data fetching tool** built for React that allows you to fetch data from an API, **cache it**, and store it in **Redux** using **Redux Toolkit** and **Redux Saga**.
+It provides **intuitive hooks** for performing *8queries** and **mutations**, as well as a hook for configuring **global api options**.

+## Motivation

+Web applications typically require data from a server in order to display it.
+They also typically need to update that data, communicate those modifications to the server, and maintain the cached data on the client in sync with the data on the server.
+This is made more hard by the requirement to include additional behaviors utilized in today's applications:

+- Tracking the loading state to show UI spinners.
+- Avoiding multiple requests for the same data.
+- Optimistic updates make the UI feel quicker.
+- Managing cache lifetimes as the user interacts with the UI.

 ## Installation

-You can install SnapFetch using npm or yarn:
+You can install Snap-Fetch using npm or yarn:

 ```shell
 npm install snap-fetch